jlimadev/aws-certification-cloud-practitioner-notes/notes/ecs-fargate-ecr/README.md

 Fargate: Run containers without provisioning the infrastructure.
 ECR: Where the Containers are stored.

+## Summary

-• Docker: container technology to run applications
+- Docker: container technology to run applications
-• ECS: run Docker containers on EC2 instances
+- ECS: run Docker containers on EC2 instances
-• Fargate:
-• Run Docker containers without provisioning the infrastructure
-• Serverless offering (no EC2 instances)
+- Fargate: Run Docker containers without provisioning the infrastructure it is a Serverless offering (no EC2 instances)
-• ECR: Private Docker Images Repository
+- ECR: Private Docker Images Repository